vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 worth considering.
 I enjoyed the process, both the discovery and making use of this trio.

-The fake rebels can settle for *meson*.
-To each their own.
-Peace.
+I am not sure where to place *meson* on this spectrum.
+In the end, it is to each their own.

 /fin.